remp2020/remp2020.github.io/index.md

 - Campaign is now more focused on JS-banner use which is showing bigger potencial than we originally anticipated.
 We extracted JS editing from the inline input in the banner form to the separate modal window and added variable extraction for non-developers.
 - Mailer now allows you to add your own variables that can be injected into the every email.
 See `ServiceParamsProviderInterface` in the Mailer's readme file.
 - Mailer also need to make a bigger data migration in this release.
 The process is described in changelog.
 It's not blocking, but a bit time-intensive.

+Please note that this version requires you to schedule a manual migration in order to update database internals without the distruption of the system.
+Read the CHANGELOG's section with `mail:migrate-mail-logs-and-conversions` command execution.

 The full changelog is available [here](https://github.com/remp2020/remp/releases/tag/1.1.0).